Explicit construction of Penrose diagrams for black hole to white hole transition with spacelike thin shells: The Penrose diagram of a Generalized Black-to-White Hole Bouncing Model

 where Eq.~(\ref{BH_WH_connection_rule}) is used.
 To have the two segments, Eqs.~(\ref{KS_Ober_in_minus}) and (\ref{KS_Ober_in_plus}), forming one single trajectory on the Penrose diagram with $r_{\pm}<b$ removed as shown in Fig.~\ref{fig:first_trans_result}, Eqs.~(\ref{KS_crossing_from_minus}) and (\ref{KS_crossing_from_plus}) must be the same point in the coordinates $(\tilde{V}, \tilde{U})$.
 Then, by using $\tan^{-1}(-x)=-\tan^{-1}x$ and the following identity to simplify Eq.~(\ref{KS_crossing_from_plus}),

 the aforementioned condition leads to the following relation

 which is in contradiction to the relation given by the first junction condition, Eq.~(\ref{t_relation_BWH}), unless $M_{+}=M_{-}$.
-This contradiction means that in the general cases $M_{+} \neq M_{-}$, there still is an implicit discontinuity at the thin shell in the Penrose diagram with $r_{\pm}<b$ removed by the procedure introduced.\footnote{In fact, Eq.~(\ref{ModKS}) contains two different transformations acting separately on each side of the shell.
-One might wonder if this is the reason of the inconsistency.
+This contradiction means that in the general cases $M_{+} \neq M_{-}$, there still is an implicit discontinuity at the thin shell in the Penrose diagram with $r_{\pm}<b$ removed by the procedure introduced.
+Thus, we need to use the other coordinate transformation to enforce the relation indicated by the first junction condition, Eq.~(\ref{t_relation_BWH}), when constructing the Penrose diagram of the generalized black-to-white hole bouncing model.

+Lastly, it is worth mentioning that Eq.~(\ref{ModKS}), in fact, contains two different transformations acting separately on each side of the shell.
+One might wonder if this is the reason for the inconsistency.
 To get rid of this potential issue, one can use the following transformation to accomplish the same goal, \textit{i.e.} removing $r_{\pm} < b$ region: where $X=\sqrt{X_{+}X_{-}}$ and $X_{\pm}$ are defined in Eq.~(\ref{UV_mini_r}).
 Notice that if we use Eq.~(\ref{single_rescaling_trans}) instead of Eq.~(\ref{ModKS}), the thin shell will bend to the side having a smaller mass.
-Performing the similar calculation, we will still arrive to the same relation Eq.~(\ref{continuity_condition}), so the contradiction is not caused by using Eq.~(\ref{ModKS}).
+Performing a similar calculation, we will still arrive at the same relation Eq.~(\ref{continuity_condition}), so the contradiction is not caused by using Eq.~(\ref{ModKS}).
 The reason why we choose to use Eq.~(\ref{ModKS}) instead of the more succinct transformation Eq.~(\ref{single_rescaling_trans}) is due to the fact that the second transformation introduced can only work after Eq.~(\ref{ModKS}).
-See Sec. \ref{Subsec: geometric interpretation} for a further discussion.} Thus, we need to use the other coordinate transformation to enforce the relation indicated by the first junction condition, Eq.~(\ref{t_relation_BWH}), when constructing the Penrose diagram of the generalized black-to-white hole bouncing model.
+See Sec. \ref{Subsec: geometric interpretation} for further discussion.